 In bringing alive the past, the Amelia Island Museum of History preserves, protects, and promotes the unique history of Amelia Island and its surrounding area for a diverse community of residents, researchers, and visitors.

-The Amelia Island Museum sees itself as the caretakers and disseminators of that exciting local history, which it shares not only through a wonderful variety of exhibits, but also by providing a multitude of programs throughout the community for all ages.
+The Amelia Island Museum sees itself as the caretakers and disseminators of our island’s exciting local history, which it shares not only through a wonderful variety of exhibits, but also by providing a multitude of programs throughout the community for all ages.
 The Museum also protects and shares local history with genealogists, homeowners and authors by providing a modern research facility.
-In the coming months, the Museum will highlight many of the varied and wonderful aspects of Nassau County history.

 Monday – Saturday: 10 am – 4 pm

 SPECIAL HOLIDAY HOURS:

 Closed at 1:00 pm on Thanksgiving Eve, Christmas Eve, and New Year’s Eve.